clayton-rogers/12Golf/README.md

 ### Release History
 vX.X ():
 - Added an info screen when waiting for the party leader to start the next game.
+- Fixed an issue where all players would show up as "Joe Luigi".

 v1.2 (19 Jul 2015):
 - Added a score screen which is displayed when the round finishes.